johnconwell/dither2/README.md

 | `UNSHARP_MASK` | { 0, 0, 0, 0, 0}<br/>{ 0, 0, 0, 0, 0}<br/>{ 0, 0, 2, 0, 0} - GAUSSIAN_BLUR <br/>{ 0, 0, 0, 0, 0}<br/>{ 0, 0, 0, 0, 0}<br/>

 ### Error Diffusion Algorithms
-Algorithm options when using the `--e, --error_diffusion` flag.
+Algorithm options when using the `-e, --error_diffusion` flag.
 The input image will be quantized using the algorithm specified by the option.
 The 'X' in each kernel represents the pixel being quantized, and the rest of the kernel represents the fraction of error that will be diffused to the surrounding pixels.
 The bottom fraction in parentheses is a multiplier applied to each non-'X' member of the kernel.
 | ALGORITHM | Description |
 | :-- | :-- |
 | `LINEAR` | {X, 1} |